U.S. sets up new Mideast naval task force amid strained Gulf ties

 By Alexander Cornwell

-The effort follows a series of Houthi missile and drone attacks this year on the two Gulf countries, which have since received additional American military assistance but see the United States as weakening its commitment to the region.
+Washington has sought to reassure Saudi Arabia and the UAE, who see the U.S. commitment to the region as waning, by providing additional military support in recent months following the missile and drone attacks on the Gulf nations.

-U.S. Fifth Fleet Commander Vice Admiral Brad Cooper said the task force would, from Sunday, operate in the Red Sea, Bab al-Mandab and Gulf of Aden and would also target human trafficking and the smuggling of drugs and other illicit goods.
+Fifth Fleet Commander Vice Admiral Brad Cooper said that the task force would, from Sunday, ensure a force presence and deterrent posture in the Red Sea, Bab al-Mandab and Gulf of Aden.

-"These are strategically important waters that warrant our attention," Cooper said on a call with reporters.
+"These are strategically important waters that warrant our attention," Cooper said on a call with reporters, adding that the trafficking of people and drugs would also be targeted.

-The task force would consist of between two to eight vessels and is part of the 34-nation Combined Maritime Forces, which Cooper also commands, that has three other task forces in nearby waters targeting smuggling and piracy.
+The waters around Yemen are a key passageway for global trade, including oil supplies, and vessels have in the past been targeted by the Houthis, as well as other forces.

+More than a decade ago, increased naval patrols helped curb pirate attacks on commercial vessels navigating nearby waters.

-Asked about missiles and drones used by the Houthi to attack U.S. partners Saudi Arabia and the UAE, Cooper said the new task force would impact the Houthis ability to obtain such weaponry.
+Asked about the air raids from Yemen on U.S. partners Saudi Arabia and the UAE, Cooper said the task force would impact the Houthi's ability to obtain the weaponry needed for such attacks.

 "We'll be able to do it more vibrantly and more directly than we do today," Cooper added.

-A U.S. official, speaking on the condition of anonymity, said the waters between Somalia, Djibouti and Yemen were well known "smuggling paths" for weapons destined for the Houthis.
+A U.S. official told Reuters that the waters between Somalia, Djibouti and Yemen were well-known "smuggling paths" for weapons destined for the Houthis.

 "The new international task force will certainly go after this issue," the official said, speaking on condition of anonymity.